07U/skills-github-pages/Intuition.md

 Before we dive into analyzing quaternions in Part&nbsp;[\\(\\text{III}\\)](https://07U.github.io/skills-github-pages/EstablishingBasicConcepts), we review in Sec.&nbsp;[\\(5\\)](https://07U.github.io/skills-github-pages/Intuition#5--rotations-with-complex-numbers) what is already known to us about complex numbers, and their relation to rotations.
 In Sec.&nbsp;[\\(6\\)](https://07U.github.io/skills-github-pages/Intuition#6--a-glimpse-into-the-future) we are going to familiarize ourselves with some advanced topics, which will be covered in more details in Part&nbsp;[\\(\\text{IV}\\)](https://07U.github.io/skills-github-pages/TheConnectionTo3DRotations).

 &nbsp;&nbsp;&nbsp;&nbsp;This part is going to serves as a comparison point.
-All of the results and definitions presented later in the text, in the context of quaternions, can be applied also to the complex numbers, with more ease.
+All of the results and definitions presented later in the text, in the context of quaternions, can be applied also to the complex numbers, with much more ease.
 Hence, I encourage you to always come back here and try to understand the definitions in the context of complex numbers, even when not instructed to do so in the text.

 &nbsp;&nbsp;&nbsp;&nbsp;Let us start.
 <br><br>